Author: Orbis Protect Business Development Director Louis Fordham

 - Install warning signage

-But with everything happening at a frenetic pace, there’s every chance closure might be sprung upon unsuspecting companies.
+But with everything happening at a frantic pace, there’s every chance closure might be sprung upon unsuspecting companies.

 Whatever happens, that immortal line from Lance-Corporal Jack ‘Don’t panic!’
 Jones.
 Dad’s Army rings truer than ever: Don’t Panic.